PriyankaAnantha/caasassist-platform/README.md

   - Data isolation at the database level

 - **Advanced Document Processing**
-  - Support for PDF, TXT, and JSONL formats
+  - Support for PDF, TXT, and MD formats
   - Automatic document chunking and vectorization
   - Smart metadata extraction and indexing

+- **Model Fine-Tuning**
+  - Fine-tune models on custom datasets
+  - Support for multiple model architectures
+  - Track training progress and metrics
+  - Deploy fine-tuned models with one click

 - **Intelligent Chat Experience**
   - Context-aware conversations using RAG technology